secretGeek/clowncar/README.md

  * `{{body}}` &mdash; Put this token where you want the generated HTML to go.
  * `{{title}}` &mdash; The title of the document, which will be based on the name of the markdown file (with underscores replaced by spaces)

-There are no other fancy features or capabilities in the template language.
-It's not even a language, just a literal file with two tokens that get replaced.
+There are no other fancy features or capabilities in the `clowntent` template language.
+It's not even a language, just a *literal* html file, with two tokens that, if present, will get replaced.
 That's it.

 ### Example of using a template